pydantic/pydantic/docs/concepts/fields.md

 class Model(BaseModel):
-    field: Annotated[str, Field(strict=True), WithJsonSchema({'extra': 'data'})]
+    name: Annotated[str, Field(strict=True), WithJsonSchema({'extra': 'data'})]
 ```

-As far as static type checkers are concerned, `field` is still typed as `str`, but Pydantic leverages
+As far as static type checkers are concerned, `name` is still typed as `str`, but Pydantic leverages
-the available metadata to add validation, constraints, etc.
+the available metadata to add validation logic, type constraints, etc.

 Using this pattern has some advantages: